Halcyon-Software/GoatBrowser/README.md

 # GoatBrowser
-An open-source Chromium-based browser made with Qt WebEngine.
+An open-source browser.

+readme will be finished later :p